 –Shift your meal and sleep schedule by 15-20 minutes in the days leading up to daylight savings time

--Move your clock ahead on Saturday in the afternoon or evening – which means you’ll go to bed an hour early, instead of losing an hour of sleep
+–Move your clock ahead on Saturday in the afternoon or evening – which means you’ll go to bed an hour early, instead of losing an hour of sleep (not recommended if you have to be somewhere on time that day!)

 -Don’t sleep in on Sunday.
 Try to stick to your normal weekday wakeup time, in order to make Monday a little easier.
 It’s better to wake up and take a short late morning nap if needed (as long as that won’t affect your fall asleep time that night)